#MeToo Cuba: will the movement spread to the island? | DW | 27.06.2019

 As these campaigns are born and spread through social media engagement, they are not so effective yet in Cuba.
 Either way, Torres disputed the idea that #MeToo movements in Latin America could be compared to that in the US.

 Although inspired by the US, "there isn't a Latin American #MeToo in the same way," Torres Santana said.
-Instead, as feminists in the region themselves say, social media hashtags associated with #MeToo are "specific campaigns that reflect the needs within each country."
+Instead, she noted that, as feminists in the region stress, social media hashtags associated with #MeToo mainly encompass country-specific campaigns.

 What The Goddess's case shows is that in Cuba "institutions, rules and norms to prosecute gender violence are missing," she concluded.